farazalidev/whatsapp-clone/README.md

 # WhatsApp Web Clone(Nextjs, Nestjs)

 This repository contains the source code for a real-time chat application built with Next.js and Nest.js.
-The application utilizes WebSockets for instant messaging, PostgreSQL as the database with TypeORM for ORM, Redis PubSub for websockets scalebity, Kafka to handle High throughput and also exposes a REST API for various functionalities.
+The application utilizes WebSockets for instant messaging, PostgreSQL as the database with TypeORM for ORM, Redis PubSub for websockets scalebility, Kafka to handle High throughput and also exposes a REST API for various functionalities.

 # Screen shots